History of medicine in the United States: Midwifery and its Decline into the 19th Century

+Babies were delivered at home without the services of a physician well into the 20th century, making the midwife a central figure in healthcare.
+Most midwifes were highly respected in their communities as they were responsible for most of the births.
+Their main tasks were to offer emotional support to the pregnant women and naturally guide their child delivery.
+They sometimes utilized home remedies and relied on more experienced midwives if stuck due to a lack of formal academic education.
+Midwives were also known to keep journals which historians have found hard to retrieve.
+One famous colonial midwife was Anne Hutchinson.
+The professionalization of medicine, starting slowly in the early 19th century, included systematic efforts to minimize the role of untrained uncertified women and keep them out of new institutions such as hospitals and medical schools.

 The Woman's Medical College of the New York Infirmary.
 [Announcement, 1868-69].

 Doctors

 In 1849 Elizabeth Blackwell (1821–1910), an immigrant from England, graduated from Geneva Medical College in New York at the head of her class and thus became the first female doctor in America.
 In 1857, she and her sister Emily, and their colleague Marie Zakrzewska, founded the New York Infirmary for Women and Children, the first American hospital run by women and the first dedicated to serving women and children.
 Blackwell viewed medicine as a means for social and moral reform, while a younger pioneer Mary Putnam Jacobi (1842-1906) focused on curing disease.
 At a deeper level of disagreement, Blackwell felt that women would succeed in medicine because of their humane female values, but Jacobi believed that women should participate as the equals of men in all medical specialties.
 In 1982, nephrologist Leah Lowenstein became the first woman dean of a co-education medical school upon her appointment at Jefferson Medical College.